Where are we since the Coughlan Judgment and the introduction of the National Framework?

 What happened to change all this?

-(i) merely incidental or ancillary to the provision of the accommodation which a local authority is under a duty to provide; and
+(i) merely incidental or ancillary to the provision of the accommodation which a Local Authority is under a duty to provide; and

 (ii) of a nature which it can be expected that an authority whose primary responsibility is to provide social services can be expected to provide.

-What’s happened since Coughlan?
+What happened after Coughlan?

 The emergence of national assessment criteria

-She said, “In more than half of the cases my Office examined we found that the assessments had not been carried out properly.
+“In more than half of the cases my Office examined we found that the assessments had not been carried out properly.
 The problems included poor quality clinical input to both assessment and decision making, inadequate documentation, failure to consider changes in a patient’s health care needs over time, and lack of involvement of, and poor communication with, patients, carers and relatives.”

 Read our recent blog Admiral Philip Mathias blog: